ESL Activities

 #12: The Flyswatter Game

-A quick but fun ESL activity that can be used for any vocabulary set, including holiday-themed lesson is the flyswatter game.
+A quick but fun ESL activity that can be used for any vocabulary set, including holiday-themed lessons is the flyswatter game.
 It’s basically a race where students try to slap the correct word on a whiteboard first.
 See more information about it here:

 ESL Flyswatter Game.